oracle-devrel/devo.tutorials/tf-101/2-experiencing-terraform.md

 ## Prerequisites

-To successfully complete this tutorial, you must have the following:
+To successfully complete this tutorial, you will need the following:

 * An Oracle Cloud Infrastructure Free Tier account.
 [Start for Free]({{ site.urls.always_free }}).
 * A MacOS, Linux, or Windows computer with `ssh` support installed.
-* [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) - It provides a great platform for quickly working with Terraform as well as a host of other OCI interfaces and tools.
+* [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) (It provides a great platform for quickly working with Terraform as well as a host of other OCI interfaces and tools.)

 ## Getting started

 Terraform is incredibly easy to use.
 In this section, we'll learn how to:

 * Create a VCN
 * Create a subnet in the VCN

 > NOTE: All commands will be used within OCI Cloud Shell.
-If you haven't opened it up yet, now's the time to [open your own Cloud Shell session](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellgettingstarted.htm)!
+If you haven't started it up already, now's the time to [open your own Cloud Shell session](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellgettingstarted.htm)!
 {:.notice}

 ### Set up the OCI provider

-1. Create a new directory for our project and then navigate into it:
+1. Create a new directory for the project and then navigate into it:

    ```console
    mkdir experiencing-tf
    cd experiencing-tf
    ```

    > NOTE: The `experiencing-tf` directory will contain both our Terraform files and our Terraform state.
 This will be our project directory. {:.notice}

 2. Using your favorite editor (`nano`, `vi`, etc.), add the following to `provider.tf`: